Agony & Irony

 Agony & Irony is the sixth studio album and major label debut by American punk rock band Alkaline Trio, released July 1, 2008, on Epic Records.
+Produced by Josh Abraham, the album was preceded by the single "Help Me".

 Background

 On October 12, 2006, the band announced they had signed with major label V2 Records.
 In addition, it was mentioned that the band was working on new songs, and was aiming to record a new album in early 2007.
 However, in January 2007, V2 went through a restructuring process which left the fate of its acts unknown.
 Drummer Derek Grant said the band had 18 songs, which they were in the process of demoing in Los Angeles, California.
 Though, they were expecting to record their next album in April 2007, each member was focused elsewhere: Skiba with Heavens and touring with Chuck Ragan, Andriano as a studio musician, and Grant writing R&B songs while constructing a studio.
 On May 28, 2007, the group announced they had signed to another major label, Epic Records.
 Three days later, "Fire Down Below" was posted on the band's Myspace profile.
 They performed on that year's Warped Tour for two weeks; they debuted a new track, titled "In Vein".
 Following these dates, the band entered the studio to work on their next album.
 Recording began in early 2008; the proceedings were documented on an online journal through their fan club Blood Pact.